How to Answer Conflict Interview Questions (With Examples)

 - Avoid examples that could make you look bad.
 For example, don’t share a time when your mistake or miscommunication CAUSED a conflict.

-2. Get Specific About Your Actions
+2. Get Specific About Your Actions for Conflict Resolution

 - The most memorable and compelling stories include enough detail to paint a picture.
 Show why this conflict was important and that you handled it capably.